kdmsit/crysxpp/README.md

 ## How to cite

-If youare using CrysXPP, please cite our work as follow :
+If you are using CrysXPP, please cite our work as follow :

 ```
 @article{das2022crysxpp,